ZenMate Review: Quick Expert Summary

 Is ZenMate VPN a Good VPN in 2023?

-ZenMate VPN has excellent security features, fast speeds, easy-to-use apps, works with top streaming sites like Netflix and Amazon Prime, and supports unlimited connections.
+ZenMate VPN has excellent security features, fast speeds, and easy-to-use apps, and it works with top streaming sites like Netflix and Amazon Prime and supports unlimited connections.
 I always had fast speeds on both local and distant servers for browsing, streaming, and torrenting.